EmiGenin/TFE2021/README.md

 	6.2 Evaluation of the number of correct classifications (informative)

 ```
+## How it works
+	#1.
+Download "Test-defiIA-1.1.ipynb"
+	#2.
+Connect to google colab with a google account
+	#3.
+Clic on file, import a notebook and go to the path where it have been downloaded.
+You can also import the notebook by entering the GitHub link
 ## Explain for other datasets
 	#1.
 Sort your images between the classes you want to test
 	#2.
 Put each type in a folder with the name of the class